H3cth0r/spaceDrummersProyect/README.md

   - **resources**: Here we store images and icons that are applyed on the site.
   - **scripts**: Here are a series of js scripts necessary for some animatiosn and data processing.
   - **styles**: On this foldew we store all the css and font files used for the styling of our website.
+- **django_server**: Here are located all the correspongin django files and exes for running our server.
+- **vectors**: Here are located the design object located on the website and unity game.
+- **staticAPISs**: This are the examples of APIs that will give functionality to the game.
+- **dataBse**: we saved all files relationated with the database architecture.

+level data

 ## Classes